FIPER: Factorized Features for Robust Image Super-Resolution and Compression: Introduction

 Based on the aforementioned analysis, it becomes clear that although these tasks appear to be distinct, they share mutual similarities in two key aspects: (1) The tasks require models to restore fine details from low-quality image content, as well as implicitly capture and reconstruct repetitive structural elements.
 (2) They aim to conserve image quality, either by enhancing resolution or efficiently compressing data without significant loss of perceptual fidelity.
 Hence, inspired by recent advances in decomposition fields and matrices factorization in 3D scene modeling~\cite{tensorf,mueller2022instantngp,eg3d,kplanes,cao2023hexplane,factor-field,gao2023strivec}, we propose a unified representation, \textbf{Factorized Features}, with generalizable Coefficient Backbone and Basis Transformer for learned coefficient and basis, respectively.
-This approach explicitly captures multi-scale visual features and repetitive structral components in images through a basis-coefficient decomposition.
+This approach explicitly captures multi-scale visual features and repetitive structural components in images through a basis-coefficient decomposition.
 The resulting representation strikes a balance between being compact and information-rich, enabling the resolution of structural ambiguities and the precise modeling of image details through a multi-frequency formulation.

-Finally, we propose merging the bases for multi-image processing by consolidating multiple bases into one through a network, as in traditional Discrete Fourier Transform, all signals of same size are reconstruct by the same set of basis functions, and we argue that learned shared basis can leverage the mutual information across multiple images to capture common structures.
+Finally, we also propose consolidating multiple bases into one through a network for multi-image processing, as in traditional Discrete Fourier Transform, all signals of same size are reconstruct by the same set of basis functions, and we argue that learned shared basis can leverage the mutual information across multiple images to capture common structures.

 The main contributions of this paper are summarized as follows:

 \begin{itemize}

 \item We identify the weakness of previous similar representations and propose a refined representation, Factorized Features, based on thorough analysis as in \cref{3.2} for coarse and fine details of images via explicitly modeling multi-scale visual features and structural components.